skycrafters/responder/README.md

 ### Local set up

-Make sure the current CLI profile is set up with admin priviledges to your target AWS account.
+Make sure the current AWS CLI profile is set up with sufficient priviledges to your target AWS account.

 Clone this repository locally to your machine.